elaforge/karya/doc/overview.md

 mean-tone, and define the harmony in just intervals relative to the melody.
 Enharmonics and chromatic and diatonic transposition are supported for scales that employ those concepts.
 You can define your own scales that involve any combination of the above concepts.
+[Scale documentation.](scales.html)

 - Tempo control.
 You can give separate tempos to separate parts simultaneously, so you can express that one part is pushing or lagging the